hex-sh/terraform-provider-scaleway/QUIRKS.md

 # Server creation

 ## IPs
-Upon server creation, if one doesn't explicitly provide a reserved IP, one is automatically created.
+Upon server creation, if one doesn't explicitly provide a reserved IP, a dynamic IP is created.
+The documentation says this isn't supported but it still seems supported...

 ## Implict volumes
 Upon server creation, if one doesn't provide any volumes,  a root volume (of the image provided) is added.
 Which has index 0.